z-codez/employee-manager-backend/README.md

 ## About:

-This is a backend app that was build to work hand in hand with a frontend Angular app
+This is a backend app that was built to work hand in hand with a frontend Angular app

 ## Tech Used: